Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

 Let me start by saying that this tiny travel trailer is adorable.
-In fact, just about everything from Happier Camper is just too cute.
-Take a look at their Instagram to see some pictures from owners on the road.
+In fact, I find just about everything from Happier Camper is simply too cute.
+You can take a look at their Instagram here to see some pictures from owners on the road, and imagine if you can picture yourself towing one of these along.

-You can think of it as moving furniture around in a traditional home which is something we might take for granted but in an RV or travel trailer, you typically don’t have the option to move anything around!
-Happier Camper changes that by adding connectors on the floor that attach to several module pieces including a bench/bed combo, storage cubes, tabletops, countertops, and even an icebox.
+It’s like moving furniture around in a traditional home, which is something we might take for granted, but in an RV or travel trailer, I’ve never had the option to move anything around!
+Happier Camper changes this by adding connectors on the floor that attaches to several module pieces including a bench/bed combo, storage cubes, tabletops, countertops, and even an icebox.

-Check out this video to see some of the combinations and note that the travel trailer featured in this video is not the Traver but it does a good job of showcasing how the technology works.
+Check out this video to see some of the combinations, but note the travel trailer featured in this video is not the Traver but it does a good job of showcasing how the technology works.

 Very cool, right?
-You can see how you could transform your little rig to sleep more people or entertain more guests at the campsite.
-The Traveler features two areas that are modular ready which means you have even more space to customize.
-The rig also has a very clean design and I love the bamboo shelves.
+I love seeing how I could potentially transform this little rig to sleep more people or entertain more guests at the campsite.
+The Traveler features two areas that are modular ready meaning I have even more space to customize.
+The rig also has a very clean design and I love the bamboo shelves as they bring a natural, earthy touch.

 Overall, this cute traveler trailer has a shower, toilet, and a whole lot more!
-It’s really built to adapt to you and what you want out of an RV.
-It’s easy to tow, features all-season insulation, has a customizable interior, and everything you need to prepare a nice meal.
-While it might not be ready to boondock for weeks at a time it’s perfect for most campgrounds or short trips.
+It’s really built to adapt to the needs of RVers, allowing us keen explorers to get the most out of this rig.
+It’s easy to tow, features all-season insulation, has a customizable interior, and even has everything needed to prepare a tasty meal.
+While it might not be ready to boondock for weeks at a time, it’s perfect for most campgrounds, short trips, or even those who follow the 3-3-3 rule for RVing.

-There are several floor plans to choose from but the MSRP for the cheapest plan with a bathroom (called the Comfort plan) is $54,950.00 and you can check it out here.
+There are several floor plans to choose from but the MSRP for the cheapest rv bathroom plan (called the Comfort plan) is $54,950.00 and you can check it out here.

 4. Oliver Legacy Elite II